 Recent graduates have gone on to successful careers as performers, composers, teachers, music producers, audio engineers, music journalists, and arts managers and administrators.
 Many have also found employment outside of the music industry, with destinations including the Civil Service, law, IT, banking, and management.

 Music is a soundtrack to our lives, a constant companion that accompanies us throughout our years.
-Without it, the world would be a very quiet place.
 Whatever your preferred soundtrack, whatever your musical interests, we hope to have the opportunity to welcome you to the School of Music.